 The gotcha, which you probably already know, is that both of these so-called “food porn” sites are notoriously picky and quirky.
 Don’t even think about submitting unless your masterpiece satisfies these minimal criteria: attractively prepared and presented food; the image in sharp (but not unnatural) focus; exposure neither overly dark or light; and the pic cropped attractively into a square 72 dpi format.
+(BTW, submitting "trendy" photos will help you, too; here's a post with more pics and how to tell if your shots are "in" right now!)

 About 6 months ago, I decided to make a concerted effort to break in to Foodgawker and Tastespotting.
 I’d taken some very general “how-to photograph food” sessions at culinary conferences, so I knew that most experts recommend shooting food in natural light.